 If you are selected for verification and there has been a change in the number of members in your household or the number of family members attending college, you must update the FAFSA® as soon as possible.
 These changes are only required if the financial aid department contacts you for verification purposes, otherwise, you can leave the FAFSA® information as it is.

 School FAFSA® Corrections

 You can add or change schools as often as you need to, but no more than 10 schools can be listed on your application at any given time.
 If you’re applying to more than 10 schools, list the first 10 and wait to receive your SAR, then list additional school codes.
 Waiting to receive your SAR indicates that the schools have also received your FAFSA® information.

 How Can I Make Changes to my FAFSA® online?

-To make corrections on the FAFSA® online, you must first login using you FSA ID or your student information.
+To make FAFSA® corrections online, you must first login using your FSA ID or your student information.

 To change the school(s) you included in your application, you should select “School selection summary”.
-You can then remove the school from your list of school or add up to 10 schools.
-You can add schools by clicking “Add a school”, then inserting the school’s fafsa code or searching up the school by using it’s demographics such as state, city and school name.
+You can then remove the school from your list of schools or add up to 10 schools.
+You can add schools by clicking “Add a school”, then inserting the school’s FAFSA® code or searching up the school by using its demographics such as state, city and school name.
 Finally, you will select “Add” when your school shows up in the search results.

 Regardless of the type of corrections, you need to make, be sure to update your FAFSA® in a timely manner, as any delay can result in you not receiving aid.